keeran12/Hash_Function_Encryption/README.md

 #About this Project

 This project implements a hash function in python , which takes in input data and returns a hash value.
-The hash function is designed to have the following properties.
+The hash function is designed to have the following properties:

 Deterministic: Given the same input, it will always return the same output.

 Fixed-Size Output: The output is a fixed-size string, regardless of the size of the input data.

 Uniqueness: It is computationally infeasible to generate two different inputs that produce the same hash value (also known as a "collision").

 #Usage